Best daily deals

 Generous soft padding surrounds the ear cups and lines the headband.

-No storage case is included with the HD 650; you get the headphones, the Y cable, and a short adapter cable.
-You’ll need to look for a carrying case if you plan to take them anywhere regularly, especially considering the open-back design.
+The HD 650 does not include a storage case; you get the headphones, the Y cable, and a short adapter cable.
+Considering the open-back design, you’ll need to look for a carrying case if you plan to take them anywhere regularly.
 Also, there are no folding hinges to compact the headphones further, underscoring that they are intended for home (or studio) use only.

 The headphones are built on a frame Sennheiser has fully optimized over the years.
 The plastic parts are finished with a subtle grey metallic sparkle.
 The badges on each side over the open grilles are light grey and give the model number.
 All other parts are black.
 Identifying the left and right sides in low light conditions isn’t apparent until you remember that the Sennheiser logo on the headband goes to the left.
 I still would prefer a Y cable with color-coded ends, which used to be the standard for this line but sadly isn’t anymore.